 Undergraduate Awards

-The Economics Department awards four prizes annually:
+The Economics Department awards three prizes annually:

 - The Tate Whitman Prize in Economics